nsikan-na/investment_calulator/README.md

 ## [Visit Live Site](https://ramsey-investment-calculator.vercel.app/)

 This is a clone of an investment calculator I use often ([Ramsey Solution Investment Calculator](https://www.ramseysolutions.com/retirement/investment-calculator)).

-## Why
-- App has many state changes
-- Some numbers are not accurate.
+The Ramsey Solution Investment Calculator has many state changes which is perfect for react and some numbers are not accurate.

 ## Project Focus